MatchMore/alps-ios/README.md

-# Ticketing App
+# Alps-ios-demo

-Ticketing App is a working demo application taking advantage of the [Matchmore](http://dev.matchmore.com/) ALPS service.
+Alps-ios-demo is a working application taking advantage of the [Matchmore](http://dev.matchmore.com/) ALPS service.

 ## Installation